Absentee: A voter who is permitted to cast a ballot by mail.

 The vote to ratify the constitution only needed 9 of the 13 states (3/4) to approve.
 Three states did not sign it until, drum roll please, 1939, the 150th anniversary of the final approval.
 Those three were Massachusetts, Connecticut and Georgia who had not actually sent their written approvals to Congress.
 Why?
 Because the Constitution was already law so why bother.
 It took them 150 years to join the crowd.

 Office of Management and Budget (OMB): This office assists the President in putting together the annual federal budget.
 After the Congresses passes their version of the budget this office is involved in disbursing funds as directed.

 Omnibus Bill: The Latin word “omnibus” means “for all”.
-When applied to legislation it refers to many dissimilar pieces of legislation rolled into one enormous bill for the President’s signature.
+And yes, an omnibus was a horse-drawn carriage in Paris, France for people to pile into.
+When applied to legislation, however, it refers to many dissimilar pieces of legislation rolled into one enormous bill for the President’s signature, usually without congressional debate or time to review.
 Without the power of a line-item veto the President must accept it or reject it as a whole.

 Open Primary: Political parties have separate primary elections to decide who their candidate is in the general election.
 In an open primary it does not make any difference what party the voter belongs to when selecting a party ballot to vote in.
 The opposite situation occurs in a closed primary where only the voters who have registered for a particular party can vote in that party’s primary.

 Opinion of the Supreme Court: When the Supreme Court has arrived at a decision on a particular case, a justice representing the majority opinion writes a document explaining and justifying the Supreme Court’s decision.
 Alternate majority opinions from other justices may offer concurring opinions.
 A justice representing the minority writes a dissenting opinion.

 Oval Office: The President’s office in the White House is this shape and is so-named.